About Becoming Catholic (Journey in Faith – R.C.I.A.)

 When and where we meet……

-We meet at St Edward the Confessor R.C Church in the Upper Room of the Parish Hall.
-Programme Outline
+We meet at St Edward the Confessor R.C Church in the Parish Centre, on a Wednesday evening between 7.45pm and 9.15pm.

 1 Welcome – Your Story